Why Study Modern and Classical Languages?

 The essence of a Christian liberal arts education is to interact with all of God’s world from a Christian perspective.
 Modern and Classical Language study equips students to do so especially well by challenging them to master a language, to ask significant questions and seek answers, to develop original ideas, and to become intellectually self-motivated, life-long learners and servants of Christ.
 Many Modern and Classical Language students at Wheaton are double majors, combining a language with majors such as archaeology, biblical and theological studies, business/economics, communication, psychology, philosophy, applied health science, education, or international relations.

-Why Study Modern and Classical Languages at Wheaton?
+About Modern and Classical Languages at Wheaton

-Courses in the Classical Languages section introduce students to the various cultures and civilizations of the Ancient Near East, from the Neolithic through the Koiné periods.
-Courses in Chinese, French, German, and Spanish introduce students to the issues and lifestyles of contemporary society in these cultures.
+Courses in the Classical Languages section introduce students to the various cultures and civilizations of the Ancient Near East, from the Neolithic through the Koiné periods, while courses in the modern languages introduce students to the issues and lifestyles of contemporary society.

 Consult the course catalog for full listing of current courses available in this field.